felixtsao/oneVR_devel/360warper/README.md

     ffmpeg (3.2.4 included here, visit ffmpeg.org for more info)
     < Any image/video files to warp >(.mp4, .jpg, .png)

-Confirm and change parameters in 'settings.txt' file for desired use
+Confirm and change parameters in `settings.txt` file for desired use

 When ready to warp images/videos, type in the terminal command: